-- (1) GPA below 3.0 for two consecutive grading periods - (2) Supervised teaching cumulative grade below 3.0 for two consecutive grading periods or a single supervised teaching grade below a C; - (3) Clinical Seminar cumulative grade below 3.0 for two consecutive grading periods. - (4) Failure to pass the Pearson Content exam prior to December 1, 2021. - (5) Failure to take the Praxis Pedagogy exam in the second academic year prior to the spring deadline (March 1, 2023).
+- (1) GPA below 3.0 for two consecutive grading periods - (2) Supervised teaching cumulative grade below 3.0 for two consecutive grading periods or a single supervised teaching grade below a C; - (3) Clinical Seminar cumulative grade below 3.0 for two consecutive grading periods. - (4) Failure to pass the Praxis Subject Assessment prior to December 1, 2022. - (5) Failure to pass the Praxis Pedagogy Assessment (Principles of Learning and Teaching) in the second academic year prior to the spring deadline (March 1, 2024).